Sever's disease: Recovery

 Sever's disease is not a serious condition and many children get better without needing health professional care.
-If use of home treatments like putting ice on the heels or changing sport don't work, children should be assessed by a health professionals to personalise the treatment and make sure it is really is calcaneal apophysitis.
+If use of home treatments like putting ice on the heels or changing sport don't work, children should be assessed by a health professionals to personalise the treatment and make sure it really is calcaneal apophysitis.
 This condition does not have any long term foot or ankle problems.

 While pain from calcaneal apophysitis can go away quickly, it often comes back from time to time.
 It can appear until children are 12–15 years old.

 Eponym

 The correct term for this condition is calcaneal apophysitis.
 The term Sever's disease was coined after it was first described by James Warren Sever (1878–1964), an American orthopedic doctor, in 1912.
 Sever published The Principles of Orthopaedic Surgery in 1940 through the Macmillan Company.
-Sever described it as an apophyseal injury and given it is neither contagious or progressive, the disease label is being used less with time.
+Sever described it as an apophyseal injury and given it is neither contagious nor progressive, the disease label is being used less with time.